bjornedstrom/locktools/README.md

 integer per pin, for it's height.
 You may have a lock with the five key pins (6 6 6 7 7), for example.

-My notation for key bitting is not as obvious.
+For the key bitting, the notation is similar to the key code (that's written on the key, sometimes obfuscated).
 What you want to do is represent the bitting of the key as a *height*.
-Specically, the *deepest* cut in the key is said to have height 0.
+Specically, the *deepest* cut in the key has the lowest height.

-When you measure your key bitting, you may want to do so the "natural" way of measuring the height of the *cut*.
+If you do not have a key code or know how to decode it, the easist is to measure the height of the key pin, that is, the height of the *cut*.
 Having done that, simply normalize then invert the numbers.
 For example, if the cuts have depth (1 1 3 2) then the inverse, which is used by my programs, are (2 2 0 1) (normalize to 0 first, then flip).

 Author / License
 ----------------